deepaucksharma/psql-next/database-intelligence-mvp/docs/UNIFIED_IMPLEMENTATION_OVERVIEW.md

 ## Executive Summary

-This document provides the definitive, comprehensive overview of the Database Intelligence Collector implementation, integrating all aspects discussed throughout the project evolution.
+This document provides the definitive, comprehensive overview of the Database Intelligence Collector implementation, integrating all aspects discussed throughout the project evolution including the recent infrastructure modernization.
 It validates every claim against the actual codebase and marks each feature as **[DONE]**, **[IMPLEMENTED DIFFERENTLY]**, or **[NOT DONE]**.

 ## Project Evolution & Current State